domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 #### Exposing Multiple Documents through the UI ####

-If you're using the _SwaggerUI_ middleware, you'll need to specify any additional Swagger endpoints you want to expose.
+If you're using the `SwaggerUI` middleware, you'll need to specify any additional Swagger endpoints you want to expose.
 See [List Multiple Swagger Documents](#list-multiple-swagger-documents) for more.

 ### Omit Obsolete Operations and/or Schema Properties ###

-The [Swagger spec](http://swagger.io/specification/) includes a "deprecated" flag for indicating that an operation is deprecated and should be refrained from use.
-The Swagger generator will automatically set this flag if the corresponding action is decorated with the _ObsoleteAttribute_.
+The [Swagger spec](http://swagger.io/specification/) includes a `deprecated` flag for indicating that an operation is deprecated and should be refrained from use.
+The Swagger generator will automatically set this flag if the corresponding action is decorated with the `ObsoleteAttribute`.
 However, instead of setting a flag, you can configure the generator to ignore obsolete actions altogether:

 ```csharp
 services.AddSwaggerGen(c =>